-All student short shooting film scripts (aka numbered production drafts), shooting schedules, visualization board, and budgets must be approved by production faculty before any project can move forward to the Production Office for a green light to production.
+All student shooting film scripts (aka numbered production drafts), shooting schedules, visualization board, and budgets must be approved by production faculty before any project can move forward to the Production Coordinators for a green light to production.
 (In year two, production faculty will also consult with each thesis committee for careful consideration of all constructive feedback on all creative aspects of the thesis films.)

-Following the approval by production faculty, the Production Manager will assess the full production package for all safety and all compliance issues before physical production may commence.
-Following the lead of production faculty, the Production Manager will green-light projects based on three essential criteria:
+Following the approval by production faculty, the Production Coordinators will assess the full production package for all safety and all compliance issues before physical production may commence.
+Following the lead of production faculty, the Production Coordinators will greenlight projects based on three essential criteria: